 Test of Essential Academic Skills (TEAS)

-The ATI TEAS, or Test of Essential Academic Skills, is designed specifically to assess a student's preparedness to enter health science fields.
-The ATI TEAS comprises 170 multiple-choice questions that test basic academic skills in reading, English and language usage., math and science.
+The ATI TEAS, or Test of Essential Academic Skills, is designed specifically to assess a student's preparedness to enter a health science field.
+The 170 multiple-choice questions test basic academic skills in reading, English and language usage, math and science.

 Wake Tech does not provide TEAS testing.
 Students can take the exam online with ATI and can schedule a test at atitesting.com.